IdeaSoftHub/IdeaSoftHub.github.io/README.md

-# IdeaSoft
+# Ideya

-Welcome to the repository for IdeaSoft website, hosted on GitHub Pages.
-This site showcases the projects developed by IdeaSoft.
+Welcome to the repository for Ideya website, hosted on GitHub Pages.
+This site showcases the projects developed by Ideya.

 ## Website URL